Szeto Wah: Death and funeral

-Szeto Wah died on 2 January 2011 at the age of 79 at the Prince of Wales Hospital.
-His last words were "success doesn't need to involve me; however, when success comes I will be part of it."
+Szeto Wah died on 2 January 2011 at the Prince of Wales Hospital.
+He was 79.
+His last words were "Success doesn't need to involve me; however, when success comes, I will be part of it."
 In a service at St Andrew's Church in Tsim Sha Tsui, bells tolled six long and four short times, representing the victims of the Tiananmen Square protests and massacre.
 In accordance with his wishes, Szeto's body was cremated; half the ashes to be scattered in Hong Kong waters, the other half scattered in a garden at Cape Collinson Crematorium.
 Chief Executive Donald Tsang described Szeto as "passionate about China and Hong Kong, Mr Szeto Wah was devoted in promoting democracy.
 Upright, industrious and unwavering in the pursuit of his ideals, Mr Szeto earned great respect from across the community."

 Exiled mainland dissidents Wang Dan and Wu'erkaixi had expressed their strong desire to attend the funeral.
 Pan-democrats petitioned the Hong Kong government to allow them to enter Hong Kong to attend Szeto's funeral on compassionate grounds under the one country, two systems principle, although NPCSC delegate Rita Fan said the request represented a huge dilemma for the government as it would set a precedent.
 On 10 January, Wang Guangya, director of the Hong Kong and Macao Affairs Office, declared that decision on whether to allow dissidents to enter was in the hands of the Hong Kong government; he expressed confidence that they would "handle it well".
 On 26 January, the government announced that the application of Wang Dan to enter Hong Kong had been declined by after "careful consideration"; a spokesman said the decision was made based on the potential "consequences" of allowing him in.
 The decision was denounced by Wang, Wu'er Kaixi, and pro-democrat legislator Lee Cheuk-yan, saying that the government had surrendered the principle of "one country, two systems".